Phoenix Contact: Two vulnerabilities in the jq JSON processor utilized by FL MGUARD 110x devices

 Do now

-0/1HARDENINGRestrict administrative access to FL MGUARD devices to authorized engineering personnel only
+0/1HARDENINGRestrict administrative access to FL MGUARD devices to authorized personnel only and use strong, unique credentials

 Schedule — requires maintenance window